 - • Year of Running 2014

 If you could sum up your year in a couple of words what would they be?
-Be persistent!
+Cross training pays off!

 - • If you’re a runner, what was your favorite run or race?

-- • Being optimistic, have you planned your 2021 racing calendar?
+- • Have you planned your 2022 racing calendar?
 If so, which race are you most looking forward to running?